ejwillemse/BAN313/chapter2.md

 test_object("allPositive", undefined_msg = "Make sure to define a variable `allPositive`.",
             incorrect_msg = "Check the calculate correlations to see if any are negative.
 If so, set `allPositive <- FALSE`, else `allPositive <- TRUE`.")

 success_msg("Correct!
 The correlation coefficient allows us to quantify the strength of a relationship between two variables.
-Thereby we can easily identify the descriptive variable with the strongest correlation to the response variable, and the that to fit a linear regression line, which is what we will do next.")
+Thereby we can easily identify the descriptive variable with the strongest correlation to the response variable, and use that to fit a linear regression line, which is what we will do next.")
 ```